madscatt/zazzie_1.5/README.md

 this will install sassie these additional dependencies that are provided in the distribution and compile CUDA and other required python extensions.

+### Step by step installation instructions for various Linux OS versions can be found here: https://github.com/madscatt/zazzie_1.5/wiki